-Kisspeptin: Dosage, Benefits & Research Guide
+Kisspeptin: Mechanism, Handling & Research Guide

 What is Kisspeptin?

 Kisspeptin-10 is the minimal bioactive C-terminal decapeptide fragment of the full-length kisspeptin-54 (metastin), encoded by the KISS1 gene.
 It acts as an endogenous ligand for the GPR54 receptor (KISS1R), a G-protein coupled receptor expressed predominantly on hypothalamic GnRH neurons.
 Kisspeptin-10 binding to KISS1R potently stimulates gonadotropin-releasing hormone (GnRH) secretion, which in turn drives luteinizing hormone (LH) and follicle-stimulating hormone (FSH) release from the anterior pituitary, making it a master regulator of the hypothalamic-pituitary-gonadal (HPG) axis.
-Landmark research by Dhillo et al. (2005) published in The Journal of Clinical Endocrinology & Metabolism demonstrated that intravenous Kisspeptin-10 administration in healthy men produced potent, dose-dependent increases in plasma LH, FSH, and testosterone levels.
+Landmark research by Dhillo et al. (2005) published in The Journal of Clinical Endocrinology & Metabolism demonstrated that intravenous Kisspeptin-10 use in healthy men produced potent, concentration-dependent increases in plasma LH, FSH, and testosterone levels.
 Studies by Jayasena et al. (2011) in the same journal showed that kisspeptin infusion restored LH pulsatility in women with hypothalamic amenorrhea.
-Research published in Human Reproduction by Abbara et al. demonstrated that kisspeptin could safely trigger oocyte maturation in IVF protocols with reduced risk of ovarian hyperstimulation syndrome compared to hCG triggers.
+Research published in Human Reproduction by Abbara et al. demonstrated that kisspeptin could safely trigger oocyte maturation in IVF studies with reduced risk of ovarian hyperstimulation syndrome compared to hCG triggers.
 Compared to GnRH analogues (leuprolide, gonadorelin), Kisspeptin-10 acts upstream at the hypothalamic level, providing a more physiological stimulus pattern.
 Unlike continuous GnRH agonist exposure, which causes receptor desensitization and eventual HPG axis suppression, kisspeptin appears to maintain responsiveness, making it valuable for studying natural reproductive physiology.
 Store lyophilized Kisspeptin-10 at -20°C. Reconstitute with bacteriostatic water and store at 2-8°C, using within 3 weeks.
 This peptide is actively researched by reproductive endocrinologists, fertility scientists, neuroendocrinologists, and metabolic researchers studying kisspeptin's emerging roles in glucose homeostasis and body composition.

 Kisspeptin Research Applications